sebw/shaarli-reminder/README.md

 `202209` means you'd want to check that website again in September 2022.

-Now you just need to run this container (see below) on the 1st of each month.
-On the first of September, the container will find links tagged with `remindme202209` and will send an email with the list of links.
+Now you just need to run this container (see below) on the 1st of each month (or really once any day of the month).
+When run, the container will find links tagged with `remindme202209` and it will send a summary.

 You have two ways to run this container.